The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Service Area vs. Physical Address

-For service-area businesses (those that travel to customers), you'll specify the areas you serve rather than displaying a physical address.
-Be realistic—Google recommends a maximum 2-hour driving radius.
-Listing every city within 50 miles can raise red flags and may cause verification issues.
+For service-area businesses (the ones that travel to customers), you'll specify the areas you serve rather than displaying a physical address.
+Be realistic here—Google recommends a maximum 2-hour driving radius.
+Listing every city within 50 miles can raise red flags and may cause issues with verification.

 If you do serve customers at a physical location, enter your complete address including suite numbers.
-Make sure this matches what's on your website, business cards, and other directories.
+Make sure it matches what's on your website, business cards, and other directories exactly.

 Step 3: Add Contact Information

 Pro tip: Use UTM codes on your website URL to track visits from your Google Business Profile in Google Analytics.
-This helps you understand how much traffic GBP drives to your site.
+This helps you understand how much traffic your GBP is actually driving.

 Step 4: Verify Your Business